FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-loading-spinner.md

 ## Overview

 `ff-loading-spinner` is a lightweight visual indicator of pending action.
-It is triggered by common events fired by FACT-Finder Web Components.
+It is triggered by common events fired by FactFinder Web Components.
 The spinner uses inexpensive CSS animations and does not trigger `layout` or `paint` operations in Blink and Gecko-based browsers.

 _By default_ the element is activated by the following events: